areitan/Portfolio_April_Reitan/README_Portfolio_April_Reitan.md

 5. Within the work section, I added a class I called grid to control the layout of the links to my work.
 6. I gave the first work link an image that is larger than the others.
 7. I added positioning and styling in order to place text from the HTML as a title or caption on top of the images which are links to my work.
-6. I styled the first application image to be larger than the others.
-7. I added a media query at the end of the style.css file so that the page will display differently for different screen sizes.
+8. I added a media query at the end of the style.css file so that the page will display differently for different screen sizes.
-8. I added a pseudo-class ```:hover``` selector to my links and images in my work and contact me sections to add a border and/or change the background color when the cursor hovers over them.
+9. I added a pseudo-class ```:hover``` selector to my links and images in my work and contact me sections to add a border and/or change the background color when the cursor hovers over them.

 ## How To Contribute